fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common_mart_product/reports/reports_columns.md

 {% docs first_major_minor_version_id_with_counter %}

-The first (minimum) major_minor_version_id that sent a ping containing the metric
+The first (minimum/earliest) major_minor_version_id that sent a ping containing the metric

 {% enddocs %}

 {% docs first_major_minor_version_with_counter %}

-The first (minimum) major_minor_version that sent a ping containing the metric, easily joined to `dim_gitlab_releases`
+The first (minimum/earliest) major_minor_version that sent a ping containing the metric, easily joined to `dim_gitlab_releases`

 {% enddocs %}

 {% docs first_major_version_with_counter %}

-The first (minimum) major_version that sent a ping containing the metric
+The first (minimum/earliest) major_version that sent a ping containing the metric

 {% enddocs %}

 {% docs first_minor_version_with_counter %}

-The first (minimum) minor_version that sent a ping containing the metric
+The first (minimum/earliest) minor_version that sent a ping containing the metric

 {% enddocs %}

 {% docs last_major_minor_version_id_with_counter %}

-The last (maximum) major_minor_version_id that sent a ping containing the metric
+The last (maximum/most recent) major_minor_version_id that sent a ping containing the metric

 {% enddocs %}

 {% docs last_major_minor_version_with_counter %}

-The last (maximum) major_minor_version that sent a ping containing the metric, easily joined to `dim_gitlab_releases`
+The last (maximum/most recent) major_minor_version that sent a ping containing the metric, easily joined to `dim_gitlab_releases`

 {% enddocs %}

 {% docs last_major_version_with_counter %}

-The last (maximum) major_version that sent a ping containing the metric
+The last (maximum/most recent) major_version that sent a ping containing the metric

 {% enddocs %}

 {% docs last_minor_version_with_counter %}

-The last (maximum) minor_version that sent a ping containing the metric
+The last (maximum/most recent) minor_version that sent a ping containing the metric

 {% enddocs %}